cockroachdb/docs/cockroachcloud/run-bulk-operations.md

 <section class="filter-content" markdown="1" data-scope="cc-ded">

 The examples below use Amazon S3 for demonstrations purposes.
-For guidance on connecting to other storage options or using other authentication parameters, read [Use Cloud Storage for Bulk Operations](../{{site.versions["stable"]}}/use-cloud-storage-for-bulk-operations.html#example-file-urls).
+For guidance on connecting to other storage options or using other authentication parameters, read [Use Cloud Storage for Bulk Operations](../{{site.versions["stable"]}}/use-cloud-storage-for-bulk-operations.html).

 ### Backup and restore your CockroachCloud data

 Cockroach Labs runs [full backups](../{{site.versions["stable"]}}/take-full-and-incremental-backups.html#full-backups) daily and [incremental backups](../{{site.versions["stable"]}}/take-full-and-incremental-backups.html#incremental-backups) hourly for every CockroachCloud cluster.
 The full backups are retained for 30 days, while incremental backups are retained for 7 days.
 For more information, read [Restore Data From a Backup](../cockroachcloud/backups-page.html).

-{% include v21.1/backups/bulk-auth-options.md %}

 {% include cockroachcloud/backup-examples.md %}